-This last piece of the puzzle is just a top-level attribute listing with levels.
-If you are familiar with gaming, this would be like building a game character.
-I don’t particularly use this a lot, but if you have groups of characters you could use this matrix as a comparison, or to make sure that a “team” covers all required characteristics for a certain task.
+This last puzzle piece is just a top-level attribute listing with levels.
+This will be like building a game character if you are familiar with gaming.
+I don’t particularly use this a lot, but if you have groups of characters, you could use this matrix to compare or ensure that a “team” covers all required characteristics for a particular task.

 Attributes (Answer 1-10)

 - Physical Strength

 I’ve written another article a while back about creating memorable characters where I do a deep dive into using the Myers-Briggs test to attach personality traits to your characters.
 My latest novel outlining tool has an embedded personality test that can produce an extensive response based on your answers to 60 questions.
 Once again, as part of your character development process, you answer these questions as your character, so taking this test is lots of fun.